constellation-app/constellation/CorePreferences/src/au/gov/asd/tac/constellation/preferences/docs/application-preferences.md

 The "Notebook directory" specifies the location where your Jupyter Notebooks are located and will launch the Jupyter Notebooks server from this directory.
-You can start the Jupyter Notebooks server from Constellation via Tools -&gt; Start Jupyter Notebook.
+You can start the Jupyter Notebooks server from Constellation via Tools -> Start Jupyter Notebook.

-Selecting to "Download Python REST client" means that when you start the Jupyter Notebook server, Constellation will download the constellation\_client.py file to your .ipython folder.
-The constellation\_client.py provides easy access to make Restful calls to Constellation.
+Selecting to "Download Python REST client" means that when you start the Jupyter Notebook server, Constellation will download the constellation_client.py file to your .ipython folder.
+The constellation_client.py provides easy access to make Restful calls to Constellation.

 ## Save Location